Rex Orange County: 2019–2023: Pony and Who Cares?

+On 30 September 2020, O'Connor released an EP with recordings from his performance at Radio City Music Hall in New York City during his Pony tour titled Live at Radio City Music Hall alongside a documentary released on YouTube.
+This documentary showed the events leading up to this performance as well as the early conclusion of the Pony tour due to the COVID-19 pandemic.
 In October 2020, O'Connor confirmed that he was in the process of recording a fourth studio album titled Who Cares?.
 In January 2021, he liked a Tweet seemingly confirming that it would be released at some point later that year.
 However, this did not materialise.
-On 13 January 2022, he began officially teasing the album, sending out postcards containing a phone number that when called, a snippet of song would play.
+On 13 January 2022, he began officially teasing the album, sending out postcards containing a phone number that when called, a snippet of a song would play.
 The album was released on 11 March 2022, and was his first to top the UK Albums Chart, entering ahead of Impera by Ghost.

 In July 2022, O'Connor cancelled tour dates in Australia, New Zealand and Europe due to "unforeseen personal circumstances".
+He then released a stand-alone single, titled "Threat", on 10 August 2022.
+In late 2023, O'Connor toured in countries throughout Australia and Asia.
+He then performed at the 2023 Camp Flog Gnaw festival.

+2024–present: The Alexander Technique

+On 9 July 2024, O'Connor announced his fifth studio album, The Alexander Technique, after first teasing it one week prior on X. On 18 July 2024, O'Connor released two songs, "Alexander" and "Guitar Song" and shared the 16-song tracklist for the album, which was released on 6 September.

+The following year, on Valentines Day, Rex Orange County released a collaborative project with Daniel Caesar featuring two songs, "Rearrange My World" and "There's a Field (That's Only Yours)".

+The same year on September 9th 2025, he released 'Take A Drive" which was collaboratively produced with Pharrell Williams.

 Artistry

 Growing up, O'Connor listened to Queen, ABBA, Stevie Wonder, and American alternative artists like Weezer and Green Day.
 He cites these artists and others as core inspiration for his own music.

+On his song '2008' from the Alexander Technique he mentions Nas' Illmatic, The Black Album by Jay-Z, Paper Trail by T.I., Tha Carter III by Lil Wayne and 808s & Heartbreak by Kanye West as rap he listened to and was inspired by to begin his musical career.